 That's not to say there isn't huge potential.
-His research partner Nancy Rothbard cites evidence from workplaces that gamification increases happiness and "happier people in the long term leads to more creativity".
+His research partner Nancy Rothbard cites evidence from workplaces that gamification increases happiness and "happier people in the long term leads to more creativity".17

-What's particularly exciting about using gamification in the workplace is the potential to get the attention of Millennials - the generation of digital natives more interested in being engaged than remunerated with money.
-And when done right, the technique can be applicable beyond its native Millennial generation.
+What's particularly exciting about using gamification in the workplace is the potential to get the attention of Millennials - the generation of digital

 This matters, because there is good evidence for the benefits of gamification.

 Incorporating points, leaderboards and badges into learning management systems works.
-A literature review of recent studies concluded that 12 out of 19 research papers found these gamifying features to have a significantly positive effect on learner motivation.
+A literature review of recent studies concluded that 12 out of 19 research papers found these gamifying features to have a significantly positive effect on learner motivation.18

-The challenge for gamification is to ensure you appeal to a wide range of generational cohorts and personality types.
+The challenge for gamification is to ensure you appeal to a wide range of generational cohorts and personality types present in Hong Kong's hospitality industry.
 The ability to customise the experience helps drive engagement.